Desert Night Camps – Feynan Ecolodge

 They closed up camp and we said our goodbyes:

 “Eslam elikem” – May peace be with you…

 And I walked away in the desert night, alone in silence for over a mile to my room in the candle-lit Feynan ecolodge.

-I had gotten separated from the group in my own deep thoughts but could see them up ahead and behind me by cellphone flashlights.
-Occasionally I would look up to the hundreds of bright stars in the sky, which would only make me realize what a speck I am to the universe.
-Once in my bed in my candlelit room, I felt as though I had crawled into a cocoon of silence.
+I had gotten separated from the group in my own deep thoughts, but could see them up ahead and behind me by cellphone flashlights.
+Occasionally, I would look up to the hundreds of bright stars in the sky, which would only make me realize what a speck I am in the universe.
+Once in my bed, in my candlelit room, I felt as though I had crawled into a cocoon of silence.
 It had enveloped me and I wasn’t sure what to do… so I just listened.

 At four AM, I woke up to the faint sound of a dog barking and a harp playing the “call to prayer” in the distance.

 Disclosure: My trip to the Dana National Biosphere and my stay at Feynan Ecohotel was courtesy of the Jordan Tourism Board and Royal Jordanian, but the emotions evoked in me the day I met the nomads of Jordan were all my own.
 I am still learning how to sit in silence with them.